eyal352/PS-test-store/README.md

 sudo a2enmod rewrite
 sudo service apache2 restart
 sudo php bin/magento setup:static-content:deploy

-sudo chmod -R 777 /var/www/html/magento2 (optional - if running the previous commands breaks Magento, changing the directory permissions could be a potential fix) sudo php bin/magento setup:upgrade
+If the commands break Magento, the issue could be with file permissions.
+The following line should fix the issue: sudo chmod -R 777 /var/www/html/magento2 sudo php bin/magento setup:upgrade

 ## If Swell does not load because there is an issue with the URL path: